 2. Don’t Fall in Love With Your Story!

-Another factor why beginning with the plot is a bad thing: because doing so lures you into a particular collection of characters and locations.
-Maybe those characters and locations won’t fit the skills of your art team?
+Another factor why beginning with the plot is a bad thing: is because doing so lures you into a particular collection of characters and locations.
+Maybe those characters and locations won’t fit the skills of your art team.

 Your game will eventually experience some significant changes in development.
 Every game will.
 Would the elements of your story be able to adapt to suit those changes without breaking the whole plan?

 Finally, if you begin with your story, you will be stuck to focus on the plot and a certain amount of storytelling.
 As a general rule, we would never say, “We’re going to tell this story” until we at least get a prototype of our game up and playable.